A car that is easy to maintain is often near the top of many car buyers' wishlists.

 Jeep Wranglers have a well-earned reputation of having a low depreciation rate and lasting a long time due to their ruggedness.

 Ford F-Series (1992-1997) F-150 - Easiest Truck To Work On Yourself

 The Ford F-150, model years 1992 -1997, gets our vote as the easiest truck to work on yourself.

 The Ford F-Series is the second all-time in sales behind the Toyota Corolla.

-The ninth generation F-150 was available with 3 engine options: 4.9L (300 ci) I6, 5.0L (302 ci) V8 or 5.8L (351 ci) V8.
+The ninth-generation F-150 was available with three engine options: 4.9L (300 ci) I6, 5.0L (302 ci) V8, or 5.8L (351 ci) V8.

-Like other vehicles of it’s time the truck still retains simplicity while also having the benefits of fuel injection.
+Like other vehicles of its time, the truck still retains simplicity while also having the benefits of fuel injection.

 The great thing about working on an older F-150 such as this model is the amount of space.